raxchaz/Trouble-Shooting/React/Error01.md

 ### 01. Element Type 오류

-element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: object. you likely forgot to export your component from the file it's defined in, or you might have mixed up default and named imports.
+element type is invalid: expected a string (for built-in components) or a class/function (for composite components) but got: object. <br>
+you likely forgot to export your component from the file it's defined in, or you might have mixed up default and named imports.